Nivekkb/SELF/SELF_DOCS/public/SUPPORT-FIRST-AI-GOVERNANCE-LAYER.md

 ## Article VIII: Ratification and Implementation

 ### Section 8.1: Formal Ratification
-This Support-First AI Governance Layer (SF-AGLv1.0) is hereby ratified and adopted as the constitutional framework for all SoulsynqAI activities.
+This Support-First AI Governance Layer (SF-AGLv1.0) is hereby ratified and adopted as the constitutional framework for all SerenixAI activities.

 ### Section 8.2: Implementation Timeline
 - **Immediate**: All referenced documents incorporated by reference